-USS FREDERICK was the sixth ship in the NEWPORT - class of Tank Landing Ships and was the last ship in that class decommissioned.
+USS FREDERICK was the sixth ship in the NEWPORT - class of Tank Landing Ships and the last ship in her class decommissioned.
 FREDERICK was last homeported in Pearl Harbor, HI.
+Two months after decommissioning, the ship was recommissioned as ARM USUMACINTA (A 142) in the Mexican Navy.

 USS FREDERICK was the second ship in the Navy to honor the city of Frederick, Maryland.
 A city and county in Maryland, Frederick was first settled by the Germans and was named in honor of Frederick Calvert, Sixth Lord Baltimore, Proprietor of the Colony of Maryland.